kalafut/kalafut.net/site/content/posts/premature-architecture.md

 If you're getting started and want to build an app, get it built however you can.
 Your #1 enemy is loss of momentum, so make progress first and foremost.
 (No extra points will be awarded if it looks like [Enterprise Fizz Buzz](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition).)

-And remember... right now, somewhere, someone is getting paid to ship spaghetti code using jQuery v1, without tests.
-It will enter the world and probably work fine.
+And remember, right now, someone is getting paid to ship spaghetti code with jQuery v1, no tests, and it'll probably work just fine.